UK Study Tours

 Winchester is a charming and handsome city and one of the most desirable places to live in England.
 Popular for its quaint style and architecture.
 It is most well known for its 11th century Winchester Cathedral and for the Great Hall (Winchester Castle) which showcases the mysterious Round Table from the legend of the "Knights of the Round Table".
 It also has in an former unfinished palace now transformed into Military Museums.
 It also has the house and resting place of Jane Austen, one of Englands greatest writers.

 Winchester Cathedral (Cathedral Church of the Holy Trinity) is one of the longest and largest cathedrals in Europe and dominates a large area of Winchester with its Gothic formidable style.
 This building dates back to the year 1079 and is the final resting place to many ancient Kings of England and author Jane Austen who died in Winchester in 1817.
 It has also been witness to royal coronations and royal weddings such as Queen Mary of England with King Philip II of Spain (1554).
 Entrance: £4 for students (open to visitors till 5pm or Sundays 3pm).
 Usually free with our group on Sundays

 The Great Hall and Round Table is part of Winchester Castle (mostly destroyed but this part was saved during the English Civil War from destruction) and it began in 1067 by William the Conqueror.
-Winchester was identified as Camelot due to its location and as it had the presense of the the Round Table, used by King Arthur and his Knights and the story tells of them receving visions of the Holy Grail and their determined search to find it begins.
+Winchester was identified as Camelot due to its location and as it had the presence of the Round Table, used by King Arthur and his Knights and the story tells of them receiving visions of the Holy Grail and their determined search to find it begins.
 The Round Table is thought to be an imitation made in the 13th Century by King Edward as the original would have dated back to the 6th Century when King Arthur was believed to have lived.
 It was painted in colour for King Henry VIII about 500 years ago.
 On the table it displays King Arthur and the names of his Knights such as Sir Lancelot and Sir Galahad.
-Entrance: FREE
+Entrance: Donations or small charge

-City Museum located near Winchester Cathedral has many displays on the varied history of Winchester from the Roman times onwards and well worth a visit.
+City Museum located near Winchester Cathedral has many displays on the varied history of Winchester from the Roman times onward and well worth a visit.
 Entrance: FREE (open till 5pm including Sundays)